 - Locate and read operator's guide.
-Improper tire pressure or overloading can cause loss of control, resulting in SEVERE INJURY or DEATH. - Always maintain proper tire pressure as shown. - NEVER exceed the vehicle load capacity, including weight of operator, passenger(s), cargo, accessories and trailer tongue weight if applicable. - Do not overload cargo box. - NEVER place gasoline, flammable or dangerous liquids container on the carrier.
-This can lead to an explosion. - NEVER carry passenger in cargo box or on tailgate.
+Improper tire pressure or overloading can cause loss of control, resulting in SEVERE INJURY or DEATH. - Always maintain proper tire pressure as shown. - NEVÉR exceed the vehicle load capacity, including weight of operator, passenger(s), cargo, accessories and trailer tongue weight if applicable. - Do not overload cargo box. - NEVER carry passenger in cargo box or on tailgate. - NEVER place gasoline, flammable or dangerous liquids container on the carrier.
+This can lead to an explosion.